-To make proposals to Full Council regarding the Revenue Budget and Council Tax for 2021-22.
+To propose a Revenue Budget and Council Tax for 2021-22.
 This report should be read alongside the following reports to this Council meeting: the Budget Consultation Results Report for 2021-22, the Reserves Position Report and the Capital Programme Approvals, Treasury Management and Capital Strategies for 2021-22 Report.